 The surname Attington was first found in any of the aforementioned counties in Britain.
 Due to the rather large number of villages and parishes named Addington, one would presume that the name was derived from a local feature such as a hill or valley, but this in not the case.
 Literally the place name means "estate associated with a man called Eadda or Aeddi," from the Old English personal name + "-ing" + "tun."

 Indeed there are at least four listings of the place name in the Domesday Book of 1086: Edintone (Buckinghamshire); Eddintone (Greater London); Eddintune (Kent); and Edintone (Northamptonshire.)

 Some of the first listings of the surname include: William de Adinton in the Pipe Rolls of Buckinghamshire in 1176; Hugh de Adinton in the Assize Rolls of 1202; and Gilbert de Adintun who was listed in Surrey in 1226.

 Early History of the Attington family

-Another 330 words (24 lines of text) covering the years 1644 and 1719 are included under the topic Early Attington History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Attington research.
+Another 97 words (7 lines of text) covering the years 1644 and 1719 are included under the topic Early Attington History in all our PDF Extended History products and printed products wherever possible.

 Attington Spelling Variations